Cancer Survivors Have Higher Risk of Heart Disease

 Although the study was not designed to pinpoint the causes of increased CVD risk among survivors of cancer, Florido says her team’s main hypothesis involves a combination of cancer and noncancer related factors such as inflammation, oxidative stress, cardiac toxicity from specific cancer treatments and traditional risk factors like hypertension, diabetes and obesity.
 While the excess risk of CVD in this group was not fully explained by traditional cardiovascular risk factors such as obesity, high blood pressure and cholesterol levels, and diabetes, it is still very important to address these risk factors that are common in survivors of cancer.

 LIKE THIS ARTICLE?
-CHECK OUT: Advances in Adult Liver Cancer Research
+CHECK OUT: What’s New in Cancer Research?

 Cardiac toxicity from cancer therapies, or negative cardiac effects of cancer therapies, may be particularly important in increasing the risk of CVD in some survivors of cancer.
 For example, survivors of breast and blood cancers had significantly higher risk of CVD, and these cancers are typically managed with a combination of chemotherapy and chest radiation that can damage the heart.
 Conversely, survivors of prostate cancer did not have an increased risk of CVD.
 These patients can be managed with active surveillance or local therapies without the risk of cardiac toxicity.